 Three.
-Will you grant Amazon exclusivity to get access to 5 free Kindle ebook days?
+Will you grant Amazon exclusivity to get access to the 5 free Kindle ebook days per three months?

-Whichever way you chose, there are pros and cons, but there is no doubt in my mind that giving away free ebooks is by far the quickest, easiest and cheapest, as in totally free, promotional tool that an author has to maintain ebook sales ranking.
+Whichever way you chose, there are pros and cons, but there is no doubt in my mind that giving away free ebooks is by far the quickest, easiest and cheapest, as in totally free, promotional tool that an author has to help maintain ebook sales ranking.